nikosk84/Projects/README.md

 Branch that holds various personal projects that undergo constant changes and improvements.

-# Hospital Management System (.NET Framework 4.6.1)
+# Hospital Management System (Winforms .NET Framework 4.6.1)

 Hospital Management System uses C# in Visual Studio and Microsoft SSMS is a Hospital Management System and its first steps will be to support CRUD.
 Its first development stage will involve: